DEFRA/fcp-defra-id-stub/README.md

 To enable teams working within FCP develop and test against Defra ID this stub has been created.

 > NOTE: this stub is still a work in progress.
-See below for a list of known limitations.
 Feedback and issues welcome.

 ## Supported Defra ID features